Haza/fakebox/README.md

 ## How to use Fakebox

 There is just one little line to change in index.php to match you configuration.
 The line is the ``$dir    = '/inbox';`` line.
 You need to change that to match the directory where you have told fakemail to store emails.
+This will be changed in the next versions.